 Talib's on the corner of BarkStreet is remembered well by the ladies (and the men who were dragged along).

-Topp Way ws built straight through the Peel Hotel.
+Topp Way was built straight through the Peel Hotel.
 On the right is the art-deco showroom of Gordon's Ford dealers.
 Gordons became Bristol Street Motors in 2016 and the art deco building was demolished in 2017.
-The street on the left is Dale Street (Falcon Street?)
+The street on the left is Falcon Street.

 The Palais corner but from the air at the time of the building of The Market Place.
 The Market Hall is at the left and the Palais is on the corner – and is still there in 2017 though its days are probably numbered.
 See also the Prescription pricing building, Congregational Church, St George’s church / craft centre, Bath Street car park which became a huge multi-storey car park in 2011.